kavispires/line-distribution/README.md

 2. Play the song you want on your favorite music app.
 3. Click and hold the boxes as long as that particular singer is singing.
+4. The numbers (and sometimes letters, for more than 10 singers) on the white squares represent keys that may be pressed for the same effect of a mouse click.
 4. When you release the box, the progress bar will display how much that singer has sung, as well, how long he has sung, in seconds, in that box.
 5. When you are done, click the **Finish button (check mark symbol)** to display a window with the results in order and with final percentages.